slytomcat/http-mock/README.md

 ```
 ./build.sh
 ```
 executed from the repo folder.
 You need Golang v.1.20 or higher to build the binary.
-Also the `build.sh` uses `upx` utility to compact the binary.
+Also the `build.sh` uses `upx` utility to compact the binary but You may skip this step by commenting or removing the line with `upc` call.

 ## use in proxy mode